The word ‘doula’ comes from the Greek and means a ‘woman who serves’. This is who I am.

 - Decreased use of all pain medications

-- Higher Apgar scores in first five minutes
+- Higher Apgar scores in the first five minutes

 - Increased success with breastfeeding